AdamVictory/rock-paper-scissors-game/README.md

 ## Performance Testing
 I tested the website using Lighthouse through Google Chrome Developer Tools.
-I am satisified with all of the results.
+I am satisified with all of the results as it acheived a high score.

 <img src="https://github.com/AdamVictory/rock-paper-scissors/blob/main/wireframescreenshots/lighthouse-report.png">